2009 RAV4 New Car Test Drive

-Safety features on all RAV4s include dual-stage frontal airbags, side-impact airbags and side curtain airbags.
+Safety features on all RAV4s include dual-stage frontal airbags, side-impact airbags, and side curtain airbags.
 New for 2009, active headrests on the driver and front passenger seats move up and forward in certain rear-end collisions to help reduce the distance between the occupant's head and the headrest.
 Front seatbelts incorporate pre-tensioners and force limiters.
-Also standard are LATCH child safety seat anchors, antilock brakes (ABS) with brake assist (BA) and electronic brake-force distribution (EBD), electronic stability control (VSC) and traction control (TRAC), and a tire pressure monitor.
+Also standard are LATCH child safety seat anchors, antilock brakes (ABS) with brake assist and electronic brake-force distribution (EBD), electronic stability control (VSC), traction control (TRAC), and a tire pressure monitor.

 - Ride along with us in the new AutoblogVR app!

 - Alfa Romeo